First Nations 101

 The affordable price of $20 for this 288 page book makes it the perfect class textbook, training resource, gift, and informative guide for any reader.
 Colleges and universities across the country are utilizing First Nations 101 in courses such as First Nations Studies, Nursing, English, Social Work, and Child & Youth Care.

-Please take the time to visit our other pages to buy First Nations 101, to book the author to speak at your event, see Lyndatoons, and to keep up to date on news about First Nations 101.
-One dollar from the sale of each book will be donated to the Urban Native Youth Association's capital campaign to build a Native Youth Centre in Vancouver, BC.
+One dollar from the sale of each book is donated to the Urban Native Youth Association's capital campaign to build a Native Youth Centre in Vancouver, BC.
 Click here to find out more about UNYA.